Luc Ferry: Biography

 He received an Agrégation de philosophie (1975), a Doctorate in Political science (1981), and an Agrégation in political science (1982).
 As a professor of political science and political philosophy, Luc Ferry taught at the Institut d'études politiques de Lyon (1982–1988)—during which time he also taught and directed graduate research at the University of Paris 1 Pantheon-Sorbonne—, then at the University of Caen (1989–96).
-He finally was a professor at Paris Diderot University from 1996 until he resigned in 2011 when asked to actually teach there.
+He was finally a professor at Paris Diderot University from 1996 until he resigned in 2011 when asked to actually teach there.

 From 2002 until 2004 he served as the Minister of Education on the cabinet led by the conservative Prime Minister of France Jean-Pierre Raffarin.
 During his tenure, he was the minister in charge of the implementation of the French law on secularity and conspicuous religious symbols in schools.

 Ferry is the creator of the comic book series La Sagesse des mythes which is based on Greek mythology and has been published since 2016.

-Despite repeated efforts, Ferry was rejected for the third time by the Académie Française, in January 2019.
+Despite repeated efforts, Ferry was rejected for the third time by the Académie Française in January 2019.